ASRA8696/Shape-Optimization-MATLAB/README.md

-# CD-Nozzle
-Shape optimization study of a rocket nozzle using MATLAB
+# Shape optimization study of a rocket nozzle using MATLAB

 Nozzles are aerospace components found in propulsion devices such as turbojet engines or rocket engines.
 Its purpose is to accelerate high-pressure, high-temperature gases as much as possible to get optimal thrust for vehicle propulsion, according to Newton's 3rd law.